MichelJuillard/dynare-michel/mex/sources/korderpert/src/Readme.txt

 k_order_test_main.cpp - exe test driver main function nlsolv.cpp - i.e. not covered by the lib make files.

-to create debug, POSIX THREAD and Matlab Lapack verion of k_ord_dynarelib.a k_ord_dynarelibML_PTRD_DB.a,
+to create a debug, POSIX THREAD and Matlab Lapack verion of k_ord_dynarelib.a k_ord_dynarelibML_PTRD_DB.a,

-1) Compile and create dynarelib.a with MingW and MATLAB LAPACK: go to Dynare_pp/extern/matlab and run make
+1) use cygwin shell to compile and create k_ord_lib.a under Windows with MingW and MATLAB LAPACK:

+go to Dynare_pp/extern/matlab assuming MATLAB is already defined with directory and in your cygwin shell set

+>WINDOWS=1
+>DEBUG=1
+>export WINDOWS DEBUG

+and run

+> make k_ord_lib.a

-NOTE: At the momment the library still uses integ files - those will be removed once makefiles are comopleted
+NOTE: At the momment the library still uses integ files - those may be removed at a later stage

-2) move/copy dynarelib.a to root src and rename it to k_ord_dynarelibML_PTRD_DB.a
+2) move/copy k_ord_lib.a to the root src and rename it to k_ord_dynarelibML_PTRD_DB.a

 Then: